shivamghodekar/Real_Estate_Dashboard/README.md

 # Power BI Real Estate Project Dashboard
-This repository contains the documentation and a visual representation of a Power BI dashboard designed to provide a comprehensive overview of a real estate project's performance.
+This project is built around an interactive Power BI Dashboard designed to analyze and visualize real estate operations designed to provide a comprehensive overview of a real estate project's performance.
 It serves as an educational tool for students and professionals to analyze key metrics, understand data visualizations, and gain actionable insights into financial health, sales trends, and agent effectiveness.

 ---
 📸 Dashboard Visual